-What’s the purpose of an offshore development partner?
-To guide you through the process and take care of all the legwork.
-Therefore, you want a company with years of experience building successful offshore teams.
+The purpose of an offshore development partner is to guide you through the process of going offshore in the most efficient way possible.
+And that’s why, it’s important to partner with a company that has years of experience building successful offshore teams.

 Unfortunately, while plenty of businesses call themselves “offshore development specialists,” or others offer “offshore outsourcing“, some of them are far from it.
-Let’s take a look at how to verify an offshore partner early doors – checking they’re genuinely reliable and competent – before you’re in too deep.
+Let’s take a look at how to verify an offshore partner early on — checking they’re genuinely reliable and competent, before you’re in too deep.

 First thing: are you sure it’s offshoring?